fayezinislam/test-repo/README.md

 This document assumes that you’re familiar with high-performance exchange binary data feeds, Terraform, Cloud Storage, and BigQuery.
 ------
 ## Objectives
-* Deploy prerequisite infrastructure to your GCP project using Terraform
+* Deploy schema-driven infrastructure to your GCP project using Terraform
 * Illustrate the ingestion of binary market data into BigQuery using the transcoder
 * Author views that simplify analytics against the dataset in BigQuery
 ----